lynnswap/WindowControlsSafeAreaInset/README.md

 A tiny SwiftUI helper to keep your UI clear of the new window control buttons introduced on iPadOS 26.
 It dynamically offsets your overlay content so buttons you place near the top‑leading corner don’t collide with the system’s window controls.

 ## Features
-- Ships with a `WindowControlsStateModel` you can share via environment
+- Automatically manages a `WindowControlsStateModel` to keep overlays clear of window controls
-- Handles iPadOS 26 window controls inset automatically when available
+- Handles iPadOS 26 window controls inset dynamically when available
 - Simple SwiftUI API for overlay alignment and custom padding
 - Graceful fallback on earlier OS/toolchains (applies only your extra leading padding)